What is PNP bill payment on a bank statement?

 • Processing fees for online applications

-How PNP Bill Payment Transactions Function
+How PNP Bill Payment Transactions Works

 So, you’ve seen “PNP Bill Payment” on your bank statement and are wondering what’s actually going on behind the scenes.
 It’s not magic, but it can feel a bit mysterious when the name of the actual service you paid for isn’t right there.
 Basically, PNP Bill Payment is a descriptor that pops up when a payment is processed through a system called Plug’n Pay Technologies.
 Think of Plug’n Pay as a middleman, a secure way for various organizations, especially government bodies and utility companies, to accept electronic payments without having to build their own complicated payment systems.